-An employee may elect, with the consent of the employer, to take unpaid leave for the purpose of providing care and support of a member of a class of person set out in (a)(iii)(2) above who is ill.
+An employee may elect, with the consent of the employer, to take unpaid leave for the purpose of providing care and support of a member of a class of person set out in (a)(iii)(2) above who is ill or injured.

-- (d) Annual Leave - (i) An employee may elect with the consent of the employer, subject to the Annual Holidays Act 1944, to take annual leave not exceeding five days in single day periods or part thereof, in any calendar year at a time or times agreed by the parties. - (ii) Access to annual leave, as prescribed in paragraph (d)(i) above, shall be exclusive of any business shutdown period provided for elsewhere under this Agreement. - (iii) An employee and employer may agree to defer payment of the annual leave loading in respect of single day absences, until at least five consecutive annual leave days are taken. - (e) Time Off in Lieu of Payment for Overtime - (i) An employee may elect, with the consent of the employer, to take time off in lieu of payment for overtime at a time or times agreed with the employer within twelve (12) months of the said election. - (ii) Overtime taken as time off during ordinary time hours shall be taken at the ordinary time rate, that is an hour for each hour worked.
+- (d) Annual Leave for Family Purposes - (i) An employee may elect with the consent of the employer, subject to the Annual Holidays Act 1944, to take annual leave not exceeding five days in single day periods or part thereof, in any calendar year at a time or times agreed by the parties. - (ii) Access to annual leave, as prescribed in paragraph (d)(i) above, shall be exclusive of any business shutdown period provided for elsewhere under this Agreement.

-- (iii) If, having elected to take time as leave, in accordance with paragraph (e)(i) above, the leave is not taken for whatever reason, payment for time accrued at overtime rates shall be made at the expiration of the twelve (12) month period or on termination. - (iv) Where no election is made in accordance with paragraph (e)(i) the employee shall be paid overtime rates in accordance with the Agreement.

-(f) Make-up Time

-- (i) An employee may elect, with the consent of their employer, to work make-up time', under which the employee takes time off in ordinary hours, and works those hours at a later time, during the spread of ordinary hours provided in the Agreement, at the ordinary rate of pay. - (ii) An employee on shift work may elect, with the consent of the employer to work 'make-up time (under which the employee takes time off in ordinary hours and works those hours at a later time) at the shift work rate which would have been applicable to the hours taken off.

-(g) Rostered Days Off

-- (i) An employee may elect, with the consent of the employer, to take a rostered day off at any time. - (ii) An employee may elect, with the consent of the employer, to take rostered days off in part day amounts. - (iii) An employee may elect, with the consent of the employer, to accrue some or all rostered days off for the purpose of creating a bank to be drawn upon a time mutually agreed between the employer and employee, or subject to reasonable notice by the employee or the employer. - (iv) This subclause is subject to the employer informing each union which is both party to the Agreement and which has members employed at the particular enterprise of its intention to introduce an enterprise system of RDO flexibility, and providing a reasonable opportunity for the union(s) to participate in negotiations.
+- (iii) An employee and the employer may agree to defer payment of the annual leave loading in respect of single day absences, until at least five consecutive annual leave days are taken. - (e) Time Off in Lieu of Payment for Overtime for Family Purposes - (i) An employee may elect, with the consent of the employer, to take time off in lieu of payment for overtime at a time or times agreed with the employer within twelve (12) months of the said election. - (ii) Overtime taken as time off during ordinary time hours shall be taken at the ordinary time rate, that is an hour for each hour worked. - (iii) If, having elected to take time off in lieu as leave, in accordance with paragraph (e)(i) above, the leave is not taken for whatever reason, payment for time accrued at overtime rates shall be made at the expiration of the twelve (12) month period or on termination. - (iv) Where no election is made in accordance with paragraph (e)(i) the employee shall be paid overtime rates in accordance with the Agreement. - (f) Make-up Time for Family Purposes - (i) An employee may elect, with the consent of the employer, to work make-up time', under which the employee takes time off in ordinary hours, and works those hours at a later time, during the spread of ordinary hours provided in the Agreement, at the ordinary rate of pay. - (ii) An employee on shift work may elect, with the consent of the employer to work 'make-up time (under which the employee takes time off in ordinary hours and works those hours at a later time) at the shift work rate which would have been applicable to the hours taken off. - (g) Rostered Days Off for Family Purposes - (i) An employee may elect, with the consent of the employer, to take a rostered day off at any time. - (ii) An employee may elect, with the consent of the employer, to take rostered days off in part day amounts. - (iii) An employee may elect, with the consent of the employer, to accrue some or all rostered days off for the purpose of creating a bank to be drawn upon at a time mutually agreed between the employer and employee, or subject to reasonable notice by the employee or the employer. - (iv) This subclause is subject to the employer informing each union which is both party to the Agreement and which has members employed at the particular enterprise of its intention to introduce an enterprise system of RDO flexibility, and providing a reasonable opportunity for the union(s) to participate in negotiations.